kolkhis/tech-notes/linux/bash_cheatsheet.md

 ## All Bash Conditional Flags

 * -a file
-          True if file exists.
+    * True if file exists.
 * -b file
-          True if file exists and is a block special file.
+    * True if file exists and is a block special file.
 * -c file
-          True if file exists and is a character special file.
+    * True if file exists and is a character special file.
 * -d file
-          True if file exists and is a directory.
+    * True if file exists and is a directory.
 * -e file
-          True if file exists.
+    * True if file exists.
 * -f file
-          True if file exists and is a regular file.
+    * True if file exists and is a regular file.
 * -g file
-          True if file exists and is set-group-id.
+    * True if file exists and is set-group-id.
 * -h file
-          True if file exists and is a symbolic link.
+    * True if file exists and is a symbolic link.
 * -k file
-          True if file exists and its ``sticky'' bit is set.
+    * True if file exists and its ``sticky'' bit is set.
 * -p file
-          True if file exists and is a named pipe (FIFO).
+    * True if file exists and is a named pipe (FIFO).
 * -r file
-          True if file exists and is readable.
+    * True if file exists and is readable.
 * -s file
-          True if file exists and has a size greater than zero.
+    * True if file exists and has a size greater than zero.
 * -t fd
-          True if file descriptor fd is open and refers to a terminal.
+    * True if file descriptor fd is open and refers to a terminal.
 * -u file
-          True if file exists and its set-user-id bit is set.
+    * True if file exists and its set-user-id bit is set.
 * -w file
-          True if file exists and is writable.
+    * True if file exists and is writable.
 * -x file
-          True if file exists and is executable.
+    * True if file exists and is executable.
 * -G file
-          True if file exists and is owned by the effective group id.
+    * True if file exists and is owned by the effective group id.
 * -L file
-          True if file exists and is a symbolic link.
+    * True if file exists and is a symbolic link.
 * -N file
-          True if file exists and has been modified since it was last read.
+    * True if file exists and has been modified since it was last read.
 * -O file
-          True if file exists and is owned by the effective user id.
+    * True if file exists and is owned by the effective user id.
 * -S file
-          True if file exists and is a socket.
+    * True if file exists and is a socket.
 * file1 -ef file2
-          True if file1 and file2 refer to the same device and inode numbers.
+    * True if file1 and file2 refer to the same device and inode numbers.
 * file1 -nt file2
-          True if file1 is newer (according to modification date) than file2, or if file1  exists  and file2 does not.
+    * True if file1 is newer (according to modification date) than file2, or if file1  exists  and file2 does not.
 * file1 -ot file2
-          True if file1 is older than file2, or if file2 exists and file1 does not.
+    * True if file1 is older than file2, or if file2 exists and file1 does not.
 * -o optname
-          True  if the shell option optname is enabled.
-See the list of options under the description of the -o option to the set builtin below.
+    * True  if the shell option optname is enabled.
+See the list of options under the description
+    * of the -o option to the set builtin below.
 * -v varname
-          True if the shell variable varname is set (has been assigned a value).
+    * True if the shell variable varname is set (has been assigned a value).
 * -R varname
-          True if the shell variable varname is set and is a name reference.
+    * True if the shell variable varname is set and is a name reference.
 * -z string
-          True if the length of string is zero. string
+    * True if the length of string is zero. string
 * -n string
-          True if the length of string is non-zero.
+    * True if the length of string is non-zero.
 * string1 == string2
     * string1 = string2
-          True if the strings are equal.  = should be used with the test  command  for  POSIX  conformance.
+    * True if the strings are equal.
+    * = should be used with the test  command  for  POSIX  conformance.
-          When  used  with  the [[ command, this performs pattern matching as described above (Compound Commands).
+    * When  used  with  the [[ command, this performs pattern matching as described in (Compound Commands).
 * string1 != string2
-          True if the strings are not equal.
+    * True if the strings are not equal.
 * string1 < string2
-          True if string1 sorts before string2 lexicographically.
+    * True if string1 sorts before string2 lexicographically.
 * string1 > string2
-          True if string1 sorts after string2 lexicographically.
+    * True if string1 sorts after string2 lexicographically.

 #### Arithmetic Operators:
 * `-eq`: (`==`) Is equal to